 Geneva Airport - 178 km / approx 2 hours

-Ski Lifts offer a variety of options between Geneva Airport and St Martin and you can or just rent a car and drive up.
+Ski Lifts offer a variety of options between Geneva Airport and St Martin,as does AlpyBus who offer our clients a 5% discount using promotional code POWD3RB17.
+Please note this code is only valid if you have booked your accommodation through Powderbeds.
+Alternatively you can just rent a car and drive up.

-The train is another alternative, though not as convenient requiring two rail changes, as well as transport by bus or taxi up to the resort from Moutiers.
+The train is another possibility, though not as convenient requiring two rail changes as well as transport by bus or taxi up to the resort from Moutiers.

 Lyon Airport - 199 km / approx 2 hours 16 mins